Fourier-Mukai functors in the supported case: Introduction

 While, in general, the kernel is certainly not unique (up to isomorphism) due to \cite{CS1}, the question about the existence of such kernels is widely open.
 Indeed, despite the fact that a conjecture in \cite{BLL} would suggest a positive answer to it, for the time being, only partial results in this direction are available.
 Let us recall some of them.
 In \cite{Or} (together with \cite{BB}) the case of exact fully faithful functors between the bounded derived categories of coherent sheaves on smooth projective varieties is completely solved by Orlov.
 Various generalizations to quotient stacks and twisted categories were given in \cite{Ka} by Kawamata and in \cite{CS} respectively.
 In particular, the main result of \cite{CS} shows that all exact functors $\fun{F}\colon\Db(X_1)\to\Db(X_2)$ such that

 for any $\ka,\kb\in\Coh(X_1)$ and any integer $k<0$, are Fourier--Mukai functors and their kernels are unique, up to isomorphism.

 The inspiration for our results in this paper comes from the new approach to the representability problem in \cite{LO}, where the authors show that all exact fully faithful functors $\fun{F}\colon\Dp(X_1)\to\Dp(X_2)$ between the categories of perfect complexes on the projective schemes $X_1$ and $X_2$ are of Fourier--Mukai type.
-To show this, Lunts and Orlov prove that such fully faithful functors admit dg-lifts.
+To show this, Lunts and Orlov prove that such fully faithful functors admit dg lifts.
 At that point, they can invoke the representability result in \cite{To}.
-Indeed, To\"en proved that, in the dg-setting, all dg-(quasi)functors are of Fourier--Mukai type.
+Indeed, To\"en proved that, in the dg setting, all morphisms in the localization of the category of dg categories by quasi-equivalences are of Fourier--Mukai type (in an appropriate dg sense).
 Notice that the strategy in \cite{LO} allows the authors to improve the results in \cite{Ba1}.

 To make clear the categorical setting we are going to work with, let $X_1$ be a quasi-projective scheme containing a projective subscheme $Z_1$ such that the structure sheaf $\ko_{iZ_1}$ of the $i$-th infinitesimal neighbourhood of $Z_1$ in $X_1$ is in $\Dp(X_1)$, for every $i>0$.
 This last condition is verified for instance when either $Z_1=X_1$ or $X_1$ is smooth.
-Moreover let $X_2$ be a separated scheme of finite type over the base field $\K$ with a subscheme $Z_2$ which is proper over $\K$.
+Moreover let $X_2$ be a separated scheme of finite type over the base field $\K$ with a closed subscheme $Z_2$.
 One can then consider the categories $\Dp[Z_i](X_i)$ of perfect complexes on $X_i$ with cohomology sheaves supported on $Z_i$.
 The definition of Fourier--Mukai functor makes perfect sense also in this context (see Definition \ref{def:FMs}).

 A rewriting of \eqref{eqn:cCS} in the supported setting which weakens the fully-faithfulness condition in \cite{LO,Or} requires a bit of care.
 Indeed, assuming $X_1$, $X_2$, $Z_1$ and $Z_2$ to be as above, one can consider exact functors $\fun{F}\colon\Dp[Z_1](X_1)\to\Dp[Z_2](X_2)$ such that